Yellow fever vaccine: Side effects

-The yellow fever 17D vaccine is considered safe, with over 500 million doses given and very few documented cases of vaccine associated illness (62 confirmed cases and 35 deaths as of January 2019).
+The yellow fever 17D vaccine is considered safe, with over 500 million doses given and very few documented cases of vaccine-associated illness (62 confirmed cases and 35 deaths as of January 2019).
 In no case of vaccine-related illness has there been evidence of the virus reverting to a virulent phenotype.

-The majority of adverse reactions to the 17D vaccine result from allergic reaction to the eggs in which the vaccine is grown.
-Persons with known egg allergy should discuss this with their physician prior to vaccination.
+The majority of adverse reactions to the 17D vaccine result from allergic reactions to the eggs in which the vaccine is grown.
+Persons with known egg allergy should discuss this with their physician before vaccination.
 In addition, there is a small risk of neurologic disease and encephalitis, particularly in individuals with compromised immune systems and very young children.
-The 17D vaccine is contraindicated in (among others) infants between zero and six months or adults over 59 years of age, people with thymus disorders associated with abnormal immune cell function, people with primary immunodeficiencies, and anyone with a diminished immune capacity including those taking immunosuppressant drugs.
+The 17D vaccine is contraindicated in (among others) infants between zero and six months, people with thymus disorders associated with abnormal immune cell function, people with primary immunodeficiencies, and anyone with a diminished immune capacity including those taking immunosuppressant drugs.

 There is a small risk of more severe yellow fever-like disease associated with the vaccine.
 This reaction, known as yellow fever vaccine-associated acute viscerotropic disease (YEL-AVD), causes a fairly severe disease closely resembling yellow fever caused by virulent strains of the virus.
 The risk factors for YEL-AVD are not known, although it has been suggested that it may be genetic.
-The 2'-5'-oligoadenylate synthase (OAS) component of the innate immune response has been shown to be particularly important in protection from Flavivirus infection.
+The 2'-5'-oligoadenylate synthase (OAS) component of the innate immune response is particularly important in protection from Flavivirus infection.
 Another reaction to the yellow fever vaccine is known as yellow fever vaccine-associated acute neurotropic disease (YEL-AND).

 The Canadian Medical Association published a 2001 CMAJ article entitled "Yellow fever vaccination: be sure the patient needs it".
 The article begins by stating that of the seven people who developed system failure within two to five days of the vaccine in 1996–2001, six died "including 2 who were vaccinated even though they were planning to travel to countries where yellow fever has never been reported."
 The article cites that "3 demonstrated histopatholic changes consistent with wild yellow fever virus."
 The author recommends vaccination for only non-contraindicated travelers (see the articles list) and those travelers going where yellow fever activity is reported or in the endemic zone which can be found mapped at the CDC website cited below.
 In addition, the 2010 online edition of the Center for Disease Control Traveler's Health Yellow Book states that between 1970 and 2002 only "nine cases of yellow fever were reported in unvaccinated travelers from the United States and Europe who traveled" to West Africa and South America, and 8 of the 9 died.
 However, it goes on to cite "only 1 documented case of yellow fever in a vaccinated traveler.
 This nonfatal case occurred in a traveler from Spain who visited several West African countries in 1988".